kravetsone/elysia-autoload/README.md

 # elysia-autoload

-Plugin for [Elysia](https://elysiajs.com/) which autoload all routes in directory
+Plugin for [Elysia](https://elysiajs.com/) which autoload all routes in directory and code-generate types for Eden

 ## Installation